khushaljethava/khushaljethava.github.io/_posts/2026-03-31-Sentiment-Analysis-with-Python.md

 **Input validation.** Truncate very long texts, handle empty strings, and sanitize input to prevent unexpected behavior.

 **Monitoring.** Log predictions along with input texts so you can audit the model's performance over time.
-Track the distribution of predicted labels — a sudden shift might indicate a data quality issue.
+Track the distribution of predicted labels -- a sudden shift might indicate a data quality issue.
+To understand why your model makes specific predictions, add [Explainable AI techniques like SHAP and LIME](/posts/Explainable-AI-with-Python-SHAP-LIME/).

 **Model updates.** Periodically evaluate your model on fresh labeled data.
 Sentiment patterns change over time (new slang, evolving language), and your model may need retraining.

 ## Summary

 Sentiment analysis ranges from simple lexicon-based methods (TextBlob, VADER) to trained machine learning models (scikit-learn) to transformer-based approaches (Hugging Face).
 TextBlob and VADER require no training data and work instantly but lack accuracy on domain-specific text.
 Scikit-learn models offer a good balance when you have labeled data.
 Transformers provide the highest accuracy and work well out of the box for general sentiment, with the option to fine-tune for your domain.
 For production, wrap your model in a FastAPI service with caching, input validation, and monitoring.

+---

+## Related Posts

+- [Explainable AI with Python: SHAP and LIME](/posts/Explainable-AI-with-Python-SHAP-LIME/) - Understand why your sentiment model classifies text the way it does
+- [Fine-Tuning Large Language Models with Python](/posts/Fine-Tuning-LLMs-with-Python/) - Fine-tune transformer models for domain-specific sentiment analysis
+- [Beginner Guide to LangChain in Python](/posts/Beginner-Guide-to-LangChain-in-Python/) - Chain sentiment analysis with other NLP tasks using LangChain